AshrayShah/Indic-Reader/README.md

 - **Vedic pitch accents (svara marks)** — Web Speech API can't render them.
 Pre-recorded chanting audio would be needed.
 - **Real-time collaboration** — no shared state across devices/users.
 - **Note-taking** — bookmarks (★) only; no annotations or highlights.
 - **Inline script-switching OCR** — short embedded Sanskrit quotes in Gujarati prose often misread (limitation of all OCR engines, not specific to this app).
+Mitigated by [Re-OCR a region](#re-ocr-a-region) with Sanskrit-only hints, and manual text/language correction.
 - **Vedabase content scraping** — BBT-copyrighted; we deep-link to the official site only, never copy text.
 - **Translation quality for technical Sanskrit** — Google Translate handles colloquial Sanskrit poorly.
 Use the MW dictionary for word meanings, treat full-verse auto-translation as approximate.
+- **Sandhi splitting is not guaranteed correct** — the Heritage segmenter gives the ranked best analysis, but Sanskrit segmentation is inherently ambiguous.
+The on-device fallback is heuristic only.
+Always verify with the built-in split/merge editing.
+See [Split Sandhi](#split-sandhi-word-separation).
 - **Offline-first PWA install** — the file works offline once loaded, but proper PWA install with home-screen icon requires the GitHub Pages bundle.
 - **Persistent translation cache** — currently per-session.
 Reloading the page loses cached translations.
+(Language/text corrections and saved sandhi splits *do* persist.)

 ---